whjl-/hitsite/README.md

 hitsite
 =======
-hitsite is a very useful PHP and JavaScript plugin that you can use to easily manage your site requests.
+hitsite is a very useful PHP plugin that you can use to easily manage your site requests.